 “We have a simpler idea,” she continued.
 “Because the fields in this area are stronger than those found in any normal lunar rocks, our hypothesis is that it isn’t lunar material.
 We know the magnetic properties of asteroidal material are much higher than that of the moon.
 It is possible that metallic iron from an asteroid could have been magnetized by the impact, and deposited on the moon.”

 Their first clue came from the surveys that had long confounded scientists.
-When combined with more recent, hyper-accurate topographical surveys of the moon’s surface, it quickly became clear that most of the magnetic anomalies are scattered around the rim of an enormous, 2,400 kilometer-diameter crater known as South Pole-Aitken.
+When combined with more recent, hyper-accurate topographical surveys of the moon’s surface, it quickly became clear that most of the magnetic anomalies are scattered around the rim of an enormous, 2,400-kilometer-diameter (1,400-mile-diameter) crater known as South Pole-Aitken.

 The oldest definitive feature on the moon, the crater is between 3.9 and 4.5 billion years old, and is slightly elongated, suggesting it was formed by an object that struck at an oblique angle.

 Testing that hypothesis, however, proved tricky.